 5. Seek links from local business directories

 Directory sites such as Yell provide a good way to gain localised links and provide a further local signal.
 One thing to note is directories should be good quality and be relevant to your business.
 Anything else will be seen as spam.
-Local chamber of commerce websites are also worth looking into but you will need to become a member to have your website featured and this will involve a significant financial investment over time if you are just in it for a link.
+Local chamber of commerce websites are also worth looking into but you will need to become a member to have your website featured in their directory..

 6. Work on improving click through rates

 You’re unlikely to be too concerned with click through rates if your website doesn’t already feature on page one but there are suggestions in the SEO community that high click through rates correlate with higher rankings.
 As I mentioned earlier higher rankings in local search can help your website get into the local pack.

 7. Encourage people to review your business

 If your business is receiving lots of reviews this will show that customers are engaging with it.
 Also once you are in the local pack then you probably want your business to stay there.
 One way to bolster your position in the local pack is to gain lots of reviews via your Google Business listing.
 People can and do abuse this by hiring people to leave reviews for them which is unethical and very much in the news at the moment but for those of us who are honest then why not encourage real customers to leave some positive feedback from time to time?